 I see much evidence that nature deprivation is a major driver of many negative psychological trends, including the modern epidemic of depression.
 Indoor, sedentary lifestyles almost certainly contribute to the obesity epidemic as well.

 While keeping kids safe must always be paramount, allowing children to roam more freely - as they did just a few decades ago - would, I believe, yield benefits that far outweigh the potential risks.
 I think it's clear that exposure to nature has healing effects for adults as well.
-For more on this important subject, see my next book, Spontaneous Happiness, which will be released November 8, 2011.
+For more on this important subject see my new book, Spontaneous Happiness.

 Andrew Weil, M.D.